Fumeng-Yang/template-cover-letter-2024/README.md

     - `format.tex` This file defines the format.
 At the very least, you should change the `hookcolor` (around line 19) to your home school color, and change the name and contact (around line 73) to yours.

     - `sameforall.tex` As explained by its name, this file defines the share content of the main body (e.g., your degree, research, and teaching) with **customization** placeholders.
-    -  **Customization** placeholders must use **a seperate line**, and with a format like `title-line%#title-line`.
+    -  **Customization** placeholders must use **a seperate line**, with a format like `title-line%#title-line`.
 I talk about how this works below.
 Roughly, the Node.js (`letters/generate-letters.js`) script will replace these placeholders with the content configuration files to generate a tex file for each school and compile it.

  -  The `school-customization` folder contains configuration files.
 If you need to add a school, copy and add a file like `new-school.tex`.

     - Each school has its configuration file.
 Each configureation file gives information to fill in the placeholder.
 It must follow the format such that the Node.js file knows the mapping.
         > %---
         title-line%#title-line
-        ... % the actual content.
+        ...

     - If you don't need a customization, don't leave it blank or delete it.
 Put something like '\vspace' or '{}' there; otherwise, the script doesn't know what to do (I was a little lazy when writing the script).